joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 A `package-lock.json` file was also created.
 This is an important file for managing the packages, it is automatically generated and updated.
 We don't have to worry about its contents or ever edit it directly.

 A folder called `node_modules` was created.
 This is were all the code for `express` will be.
-If you look inside `node_modules`, you will see there are many files.
+If you look inside `node_modules`, you will see there are many folders and files.
 That's because `express` depends on many other packages in order to work.
 You can look at all the code in here.
 But to learn to use it, it is better to look at the documentation.

 `node_modules` can become very large, and the `source of truth` of these dependencies lives on the `npm registry`.
 Therefore, there is no reason to track these files with `git`, nor upload them to `GitHub`.
 We can ignore these files by adding a file called exactly `.gitignore`